Isabella Gullifer-Laurie

 Delphine Seyrig’s Be Pretty and Shut Up! / Senses of Cinema

-On French feminist video collectives, Carole Roussopoulos and women on film
+On French feminist video collectives and Carole Roussopoulos

 Antigone Kefala’s Fiction / The Saturday Paper